What is IP2SG?

 No. Such copies would be treated as separate submissions.
 Duplicate submissions may cause confusion and delay the processing of your forms.

-What if the file size of my submission (e.g. of the patent specifications) exceeds the 100-megabyte (100MB) limit?
+What if the file size of my submission by electronic submission via EOS (e.g. of the patent specifications) exceeds the 100-megabyte (100MB) limit?

 In the event that the 100MB file size limit is exceeded:

-When can I file my patent application online?
+When can I file my patent, trade mark or design application online?